cf-301/book_app/README.md

 Start time: 9:30

-Finish time:
+Finish time: 10:35

-Actual time needed to complete:
+Actual time needed to complete: 35 min
 -----------------------------------
+Number and name of feature: 2

 Estimate of time needed to complete:

 Start time: